yorkmuseumstrust/digital/docs/support/digital-or-razorblue.md

 - Let them work it out - they will tell you if it's not an issue they can resolve.

 ### I feel like I should let Digital know too ...
-- When you submit a support request to Razorblue, it's logged in the Razorblue call system which can be seen by both Razorblue and the Digital team.
+- When you submit a support request to Razorblue, it's logged in their call system which can be seen by both the Razorblue and Digital teams.

 - By having all requests logged in one system, we can review the data and identify patterns and needs that might require a different approach, such as training or a change of systems.